 My first review on the public beta iPadOS 13 focused on dark mode.
 This review will talk about everything else coming in iPadOS 13.

-I am mostly excited about the sharing features added to productivity apps.
+I am most excited about the sharing features added to productivity apps.
 Their presentation is great.
 They help us accomplish more, with much less effort.
 These features make the iPad a serious productivity tool.
 One that can easily replace laptops for a lot of users.

 The Markup Tool